pal03377/master-thesis/thesis.typ

 Such a feature benefits both students and tutors.
 Students can learn and adjust in real time, and tutors may find a reduced need for extensive corrections, making the learning process more efficient and interactive.

 #appendices[
-  = Templates for Evaluation Submissions <evaluationSubmissions>
+  = Evaluation Submission Templates <evaluationSubmissions>
   We provide the templates we used to evaluate the scalability of ThemisML in @evaluation.
 We generated the submissions using the following templates:

   #figure(